lceonline/MCLEClient/README.md

 - Split-screen players can join in, even in Multiplayer!

 ## Credits
-Special thanks to [neoLegacy](https://github.com/neoStudiosLCE/neoLegacy) for allowing us to use there version for Higher TU's
+Special thanks to [neoLegacy](https://github.com/neoStudiosLCE/neoLegacy) for allowing us to use there version for Higher TU's.
-Special thanks to [DrPerky](https://github.com/DrPerkyLegit) for making the Backend used for Authentication, Leaderboards, & Relaying, And the original Networking.
+Special thanks to [DrPerky](https://github.com/DrPerkyLegit) for making the backend used for authentication, leaderboards, and relaying, and for the original networking.

 ## Build & Run